alekc/terraform-lambda-dynamo-go/README.md

 * Pre-commit (optional, used to check the code quality.
 For installations see the [related page](https://github.com/antonbabenko/pre-commit-terraform#1-install-dependencies))

 ### Automated deployment
-You can deploy the whole stack with zero input via `deploy.sh`
+You can deploy the whole stack with zero input via `deploy.sh`.

+**Note** if you are using `deploy.sh` in your CICD / ephemeral environment, you will need to amend the build stage and reset executable's metadata, otherwise it will force a new deployment on every single terraform run.

 ### Manual deployment
 To manually deploy the stack, you need to follow the steps below: